KlausBlum/OLy-resources/pages/File formats.md

 In short:
 * probably you have to install some fonts.
 * SVG format requires templates marked [SVG] in their name, SVG [-dcrop] format requires templates marked [SVG -dcrop].

-The "SVG [-dcrop]" format might be the recommended option for you if you don't want to install additional conversion software (which would be necessary for using "PDF to SVG", see below.)

 ### **PDF to SVG**
 (This feature is available as of OLy v.
 0.5.11)